Scalable Communication for Multi-Agent Reinforcement Learning via Transformer-Based Email Mechanism

-In the SMAC task, N units controlled by the algorithm try to kill all the M enemies.
-There are usually more enemies than agents, or the enemies are more powerful types of units, so defeating all the enemies with limited observation range is challenging, demanding proper cooperation strategies and micro-control of movement and attack.
-We choose the hard map 5m vs 6m to evaluate TEM.
+StarCraft II is a real-time strategy game serving as a benchmark in the MARL community.
+In the Starcraft Multi-Agent Challenge (SMAC) task, N units controlled by the learned algorithm try to kill all the M enemies, demanding proper cooperation strategies and micro-control of movement and attack.
+We choose the hard map 5m vs. 6m to evaluate TEM.
 TEM controls 5 Marines to fight with 6 enemy Marines.

 The baselines include MAPPO, MADDPG, Full Communication (FC) and Randomly-stop Communication (RC).
 MAPPO is the CTDE backbone we are using in the following experiments, which is proven to have state-of-the-art performance on several MARL cooperative benchmarks \cite{yu_surprising_2021}.
 MADDPG is another classic CTDE approach for multi-agent cooperation tasks \cite{lowe_multi-agent_2020}.
 FC and RC are two special cases of TEM.
 We keep the communication protocol the same, but disable the decoder in the message module, instead, the agents choose the communication targets by pre-defined rules.
 In FC, the agent will keep randomly choosing someone to communicate with, to extend the message chain until no one is available.
 In RC, the agent will randomly stop the message chain by a probability $p$, or keep forwarding to a random one.